nathiedeheyl/oneiric-oracle/README.md

 #### As a user ...

 - I want to explore the meaning of my dreams in a fun and interactive way.
-- I want to reflect on my subconcious thoughts and hidden feelings.
+- I want to reflect on my subconscious thoughts and hidden feelings.
 - I want clear steps (no multiple choice, one question, one answer) to answer the questions.
 - I want a straightforward layout, so I can start the game easily and quickly.
 - I want to gain some insight into the meaning of my dream and get a feedback after answering all questions.